 We expected the dispersal of O. maritimus to strongly depend on nest success, with ticks in failed nests dispersing more than ticks in successful nests.
 Contrary to this prediction, dispersal of soft ticks does not seem to be induced by the quest for a blood meal on the host.
-Ticks in successful nests dispersed more than ticks in failed nests.
+This may reflect the ability of these ticks to survive long periods of time without a host (Vial, 2009) and highlights the potential importance of a flexible diapause strategy to offset the costs of limited dispersal in endophilous species.
+We also found that ticks in successful nests dispersed more than ticks in failed nests.
 This could again be because ticks in failed nests, unable to feed, may lack enough energy to actively disperse.

-Dispersal of O. maritimus via host movement is of course possible, but was considered unlikely because of the short duration of the blood meal and the limited movements of yellow-legged gulls within the colony during the breeding period (Arnal et al., 2014).
-Indeed, no effect of chick presence on the dispersal of O. maritimus was indicated in subsequent analyses from 2018, tick dispersal did not increase at the time that chicks started to move around the colony (Choquet et al. unpublished data).
+Here, we examine active tick movement, but dispersal of O. maritimus via host movement is of course possible.
+Given the short duration of the tick blood meal and the limited movements of yellow-legged gulls within the colony during the breeding period (Arnal et al., 2014), we considered this unlikely.
+Indeed, no effect of chick presence on the dispersal of O. maritimus was indicated in analyses from 2018, tick movement did not increase at the time that chicks started to move around the colony (Rataud 2018).
 However, the role of host movements in tick dispersal later in the year and at different spatial scales remains unknown.
-As this tick seems to depend entirely on passive movements via the host for dispersal, a population genetic study of ticks at different spatial scales could shed light on the role of the host in these events.
-It is also possible that seabird presence in the colony outside the breeding season could result in exposure of active ticks to novel host individuals (and their associated infectious agents).
-However, for now, we know too little about the feeding biology of O. maritimus and the use of the colony by birds outside the breeding season to reasonably evaluate this hypothesis.
+A population genetic study of ticks at the among-nest scale could shed light on the role of the host local dispersal events.

-We also expected dispersal in O. maritimus to depend on tick sex, with higher dispersal in male ticks.
-In addition to the presumed quest for sexual partners, a higher diversity of infectious agents has been documented for male ticks (Choquet et al. unpublished data) suggesting that they may displace more frequently.
+We also expected dispersal in O. maritimus to depend on tick sex, with higher dispersal in male tick, due to their reduced need for bloodmeals and their quest for sexual partners.
 Although past studies have documented male-biased dispersal in ticks (Meeüs et al., 2002), we found no support for this.
-Future population genetic analyses may therefore also enable us to test the hypothesis of a lack of sex-biased dispersal in O. maritimus.
+Future population genetic analyses would also enable us to test the hypothesis of sex-biased dispersal in O. maritimus.

-We found that O. maritimus has weak functional dispersal rates among nests within the host breeding colony.
+We found that O. maritimus has low functional dispersal rates among nests within the host breeding colony.
 This result is consistent with current general knowledge on the endophilous lifestyle of soft ticks (Vial, 2009).
 The sedentary lifestyle of O. maritimus could restrict gene flow among natural populations resulting in high phenotypic variability and genetic structure among populations (Kada et al., 2017; Vial, 2009).
 A lack of gene flow could mean a limited role of this soft tick in the circulation of associated infectious agents, in contrast to our prediction based on a previous study (Dupraz et al., 2017).
 Although transmission may occur more readily in soft tick systems compared to hard tick systems, because soft ticks repeatedly feed in nymphal and adult life stages (Kada et al., 2017), without dispersal an infected tick can only transmit its infectious agents to hosts breeding in the same nest site (ie, family members).
 Again, a genetic approach examining dispersal should help us determine the role of tick dispersal in the transmission of associated pathogens, particularly for larval ticks which feed for longer periods of time on the host compared to nymphal and adult stages (several hours compared to several minutes).
+It would also allows us to infer whether seabird presence in the colony outside the breeding season could result in exposure of active ticks to novel host individuals, potentially explaining observed patterns of infectious agents in ticks.
+In this case, we would expect ticks to show among-nest structure suggesting that they rarely disperse, but simply feed on different birds locally.

 CONCLUSION